Cable

 2. Cable can also refer to cable TV or a cable modem used with cable broadband.

-Broadband, Cable ties, Data line, Dongle, DSL, Feeder cable, Gender, Hardware terms, ISDN, Network terms, Outlet, Plug, Plug and Play, Ribbon cable, Smart cable, Wire
+Broadband, Cable management, Data line, Dongle, DSL, Feeder cable, Gender, Hardware terms, ISDN, Network terms, Outlet, Plug, Plug and Play, Ribbon cable, Smart cable, Wire